vvvv/The-Gray-Book/reference/hde/commandline-arguments.md

 Choose the runtime identifier to build for. |`--rid` + *win-x64* \| win-x86 \| win-arm64 \| osx-x64 \| osx-arm64 \| linux-x64 \| linux-arm \| linux-arm64
 Whether or not the build directory (OutputDirectory/src) should be cleaned before doing the export. |`--clean` *true* \| false

+For example to build a console app for Linux x64 run:
+`vvvvc.exe --rid linux-x64 --output-type Exe`

 ## Args.txt
 A quick way to apply commandline arguments to vvvv is specifying them in an `args.txt` file in your Sketches folder: